-With our help expanding their skills and confidence, residents often find the transition to meaningful employment and self-sufficiency easier.
+With our help expanding their skills and confidence, residents often find the transition to self-sufficiency and outside employment easier.

-All residents are enrolled in our employment program.
-In addition to learning and doing the daily life skills of running their home, all residents participate in a work unit each day.
+All residents are enrolled in our vocational training program.
+In addition to learning and doing the daily life skills of running their home, all residents participate in a vocational training unit.
 Maintenance, Horticulture, Culinary, Retail, Moving and Storage.
 When not in a work unit they are doing employment search and skills development.

 - Career coaching

 - For those capable, job placement assistance on the open market.

 Residents can obtain vocational training and experience at a number of our facilities, including:

 - Our multi-purpose Moran Center, which provides training in the building rehabilitation and restoration trades through our well-equipped woodshop and metalworking facilities.

 - The Mustard Seed Resale Shop, where residents can train in retail positions (customer service, merchandising, pricing, display).
 Residents and Clubhouse members can also express their creativity in the adjacent Bezalel Arts Studio.

 - Anawim Thrift Store.
 Here, residents learn basic work skills while the community benefits from nominally priced or free household goods and clothing.